 KHJN Trans Health Director

-Oliver coordinates Kentucky Health Justice Network's work to ensure trans Kentuckians can access supportive, competent healthcare.
-Oliver recently graduated from the University of Louisville with a degree in Political Science, with minors in LGBTQ Studies, Social Change, and Philosophy.
+Oliver Directs Kentucky Health Justice Network's Trans Health Advocacy program to ensure trans Kentuckians can access supportive, competent healthcare.
+Oliver graduated from the University of Louisville in 2017 with a degree in Political Science, with minors in LGBTQ Studies, Social Change, and Philosophy.
 Oliver has been involved as a leader of the pro-labor group Cards United Against Sweatshops, among other activities, and is passionate about issues of reproductive justice and expanding access to healthcare, and the power of clinical empathy skills for providers working with marginalized people (all providers)

 KHJN Support Fund Director

 Meg started volunteering in abortion access in KY almost 20 years ago.
 As a Louisville native, Meg has a strong background in grassroots organizing with Louisville Clinic Escorts, The Fairness Campaign, and Louisville Showing Up for Racial Justice.
 Meg's professional background is in Food Service, Childcare, and Project Facilitation.